 Businesses are run by PEOPLE.

-It’s super important that everyone realizes this.
-Your business needs to feel human.
+It’s super important that we all realize this.
+A business needs to feel human.
 Like a person is running it.
 It should be a reflection of the person or group of people who run the show.

 What better way to capture the human feel of a business than with a powerfully human-centric brand?

-Don’t make the mistake of worrying about the wrong things.
-Features and metrics are great, but they don’t build a strong connection that will drive human action.
-And driving action is hard.
+Let’s not worry about the wrong things when positioning our products.
+Features and benefits are great and definitely have their place, but they don’t build a strong connection that will drive human action.
+And driving action can be hard.

-Stories, people, and feelings.
-Connect the “gut” to the “brain” and give a bigger purpose to the consumer’s experience, and they’ll gladly join your cause.
+At the end of the day – it’s stories, people, and feelings that connect with people.
+So connect the “gut” to the “brain” and give a bigger purpose to the consumer’s experience, and they’ll gladly join your cause.